Draya Michele Flaunts Her Curvy Booty In A Bikini On The Beach For Latest Update

-The 35-year-old has been enjoying some downtime in the summer, but found time to give viewers and eyeful of her enviable figure.
-She was photographed outside on a sunny day, and kicked back with a serious look on her gorgeous face.
+The 35-year-old has been enjoying some downtime this summer but found time to give viewers an eyeful of her enviable figure.
+She was photographed outside on a sunny day and kicked back with a serious look on her gorgeous face.

 Draya – whose full name is Andraya Michele Howard – found refuge from the sun inside a cabana.
-She was filmed from the side, as she perched on the edge of a chair.
-In the background was an idyllic beach that was littered with loungers, umbrellas, and palm trees.
-Several boats could be seen in the distance on aqua-blue water.
+She was photographed from the side, as she perched on the edge of a chair.
+In the background, an idyllic beach that was littered with loungers, umbrellas, and palm trees was visible.
+Several boats could be seen in the distance on the aqua-blue water.
 Draya folded her left leg under her body, as she leaned forward.
-There was a summery drink in her left hand, and a fierce look across her gorgeous face.
+There was a summery drink in her left hand and a fierce look across her gorgeous face.

-The former Basketball Wives star had her long dark hair pulled back and parted in the middle.
+The former Basketball Wives star had her long, dark hair pulled back and parted in the middle.
 Draya rocked a gold and hot-pink bikini from her own brand, Mint Swim.
-Her body position obscured most of the ensemble from the camera, but the thick strap on her high-waist bottoms were noticeable.
+Her body position obscured most of the ensemble from the camera, but the thick strap on her high-waist bottoms was noticeable.
 She accessorized with earrings and several gold bracelets to complete the look.
-Fans could clearly see tattoos along her side, and a glimpse of her toned legs and curvy booty.
+Fans could clearly see the tattoos along her side and a glimpse of her toned legs and curvy booty.

 Many of the fashion designer’s 8.1 million Instagram followers quickly noticed the scintillating pic, and more than 97,000 of them made their way to the “like” button in just over two hours after it went online.
-Draya received over 1,000 comments in short order.
-Models Tanya Henry and Amber Asaly left fire emoji, and the replies were flooded with them.
-Multiple fans complimented Draya’s jaw-dropping figure while responding to the caption.
+Draya also received over 1,000 comments in short order.
+Models Tanya Henry and Amber Asaly left fire emoji, and the replies were flooded with them as well.
+Multiple fans complimented Draya’s jaw-dropping figure while responding to the upload.

 “Makes no sense how fine this woman is!!!” one admirer wrote.